 At Chiltern Hills Academy students are identified as needing additional support through a variety of ways.
 This process begins with transition meetings with all our feeder schools.
-The Academic Year Leader for the year and SENDCo gather information about incoming Year 7s and if necessary additional transfer support is put into place and any areas of potential need is noted.
+The Academic Year Leader for the year and SENDCo gather information about incoming Year 7s and if necessary additional transition support is put into place and any areas of potential need are noted.
 Students may be added to the SEN register in line with guidance for SEN support from Buckinghamshire Local Authority and the SEN Code of Practice 2014.
 Assessments taken by student on entry will include:

 - Cognitive Ability Tests (CATs)

-- Reading tests to gain an age equivalent
+- o Reading tests to gain an age equivalent

-- Baseline Assessments in all subjects
+- o Baseline Assessments in all subjects

 - Further tests as required based on individual need

-Ongoing identification is also completed through regular assessments in subject areas.
+Ongoing identification is completed through regular assessments in subject areas.
 Teachers can also refer students to the Learning Support Team, using the online referral form, if they have any concerns.
-Following referral further assessments may be undertaken and you and your child will be informed if there are any concerns.
-Regular meetings are held between SENDCos and Academic Year Leaders to identify students who may have additional needs.
-Early Intervention Meetings are held with a number of key people in school to support the early identification of students that we have concerns about.
-An Appendix to the SEN policy explains thresholds for SEN Support and appropriate strategies and interventions.
+Following referral, further assessments may be undertaken and you and your child will be informed if there are any concerns.
+Regular meetings are held between SENDCo and Academic Year Leaders to identify students who may have additional needs.
+Early Intervention Meetings are held with a number of key staff in school to support the early identification of students that we have concerns about.

-Should you believe that your child has special educational needs you should contact the appropriate SENDCo who will be able to undertake investigations and appropriate assessments to see if they meet school and national SEN criteria.
+Should you believe that your child has special educational needs you should contact the SENDCo who will be able to undertake investigations and appropriate assessments to see if they meet school and national SEN criteria.

-The assessment of students may also involve other specialists and professionals that we work with closely and can include; Educational Psychologist, Speech and Language Therapists, Specialist Teacher Advisors, school nurse, observations in lessons, parents, screening tests, school counsellor and Exams Access Testing (end of Year 9 and throughout Year 10).
+The assessment of students may also involve other specialists and professionals that we work with closely and can include; Educational Psychologist, Speech and Language Therapists, Specialist Teacher Advisors, school nurse, etc.